 Is your product a high-end, high-priced option?
 If so, exclude its price and market it as a luxury good.
 Is your product a low-cost, competitively priced commodity?
 If so, market it with its price as a prominent aspect of its value to attract a large audience.

-If your pricing varies based on customer needs, including it may confuse or deter potential buyers.
+A. If your pricing varies based on customer needs, it may confuse or deter potential buyers.
 In such cases, focus on the product’s value and offer to discuss pricing during follow-up interactions.
 Leaving out pricing works well when customization or consultation is required for accurate quotes.